fullstack-lang/gong/README.md

 ### 1.4.2. go-swagger (optional)

-[go-swagger](https://github.com/go-swagger/go-swagger) is a go program is used after each `gongc` compilation to generate the project API in a `yml` file. *gongc* is robust to the absence of go-swagger but it is recommanded to use it if you need to document the API with yaml.
+[go-swagger](https://github.com/go-swagger/go-swagger) is a go program that is used (as an option) after each `gongc` compilation to generate the project API in a `yml` file. *gongc* is robust to the absence of go-swagger but it is recommanded to use it if you need to document the back-end API with yaml.

 ### 1.4.3. npm